 While whole foods should be your foundation, these supplements have strong evidence for men over 50:

 Vitamin D: Many men are deficient.
 This vitamin supports testosterone, bone health, immune function, and mood.
-Aim for 2000-4000 IU daily or have levels tested.
+Aim for 2000-4000 IU daily or have levels tested at annual physicals.

-Omega-3 fish oil: If you don’t consume fatty fish regularly, supplement with 2-3 grams of EPA/DHA daily.
+Omega-3 fish oil: If you do not consume fatty fish regularly, supplement with 2-3 grams of EPA/DHA daily.

 Magnesium: Supports sleep, recovery, and muscle function.
-Many men are deficient.
+Many men over 50 are deficient.
 Consider 400-500mg before bed.

 Foods to Limit

 Excessive alcohol: Limit to 1-2 drinks daily or less.
-Excess alcohol suppresses testosterone and interferes with recovery.
+Excess alcohol suppresses testosterone and interferes with recovery, and this effect compounds more visibly after 50 than it did in earlier decades.

 Processed foods: High in inflammatory ingredients, low in nutrients.
 Prioritize whole foods.

-Added sugars: Contribute to inflammation, insulin resistance, and abdominal fat storage.
+Added sugars: Contribute to inflammation, insulin resistance, and abdominal fat storage, all of which are cardiovascular risk factors that matter increasingly as you progress through your 50s.

 Tracking Progress for Long-Term Success